Texas Tech University Archives

 Oral Histories

-Below are some of the former Texas Tech presidents that have been interviewed.
+Below are some interviews with and/or about former Texas Tech presidents:

 Cavazos, Lauro F.